FIRST® – WCPA

 • Note: The FBI fingerprint based record check may take up to two weeks or more to receive the clearance

-4. Complete the Disclosure Statement for Volunteers if you have been a resident of Pennsylvania for 10 years or more:
+I have been a Pennsylvania resident for 10 years or more

-• Complete, sign, and have a witness sign the Disclosure Statement for Volunteers form: Disclosure State Application for (PA Resident) Volunteers
+• Complete, sign, and have a witness sign the Disclosure Statement for PA Resident Volunteers form

 • The FBI fingerprint based record check is NOT required as long as: